 Nature provides the best playground.
 When out in the wilderness, it’s good to encourage the kids to let their imaginations run wild to keep themselves entertained.
-Skipping rocks by the lake still hasn’t gotten old, no matter how much we have.
+Skipping rocks by the lake never gets old, no matter how much we have.

 Plan Your Meals

 Dinner should be a highlight, not a stress point.
 Despite the lack of fridge or storage space, camping meals can still be very tasty.
 It’s essential to plan your meals before to make sure whatever you need can stay fresh in cool boxes or bags, and you know what utensils you need to bring.

-One thing you can never go wrong with is snacks, so be sure to bring plenty of snackables to keep everyone’s stomachs happy throughout the trip when it’s not yet lunch or dinner time.
+One thing you can never go wrong with is snacks, so be sure to bring plenty to keep everyone’s stomachs happy throughout the trip when it’s not yet lunch or dinner time.

 Another must-have?
 Water.
 Water, water, water.
 You can never have enough, and it’ll help you be prepared for any dehydration disasters.

 The most important thing to remember for any camping trip, whether it’s your first or 100th, is to stay safe.
 The outdoors can be a dangerous place if you aren’t familiar with it, so taking a few safety precautions will help to ensure that everyone has a good trip.

 Make sure your campsite is well lit so it’s easy for people to see where they are going and what they are doing.
-You can also give each person a whistle so you’ll be able to signal one another should you get separated.
+You could also give each person a whistle to signal one another should you get separated.

 Another tip to make sure everyone stays in good health is to take a first aid kit with you, just in case any accidents or injuries do happen.
 Plasters, pain killers, antiseptic cream and wet wipes are simple life-savers that nobody should go away without.